mlsecops-fm/field-manual/README.md

-# MLSecOps Field Manual
+# MLSecOps Field Manual™

-The **MLSecOps Field Manual** is a long-term, public, reproducible library of small MLSecOps modules, patterns, and a future book-length field manual.
+The **MLSecOps Field Manual™** is a long-term, public, reproducible library of small MLSecOps modules, patterns, and a future book-length field manual.

 The project grows slowly out of a private MLSecOps Lab and focuses on: